Myxomatosis: Transmission

-Myxomatosis is transmitted primarily by insects.
-Disease transmission commonly occurs via mosquito or flea bites, but can also occur via the bites of flies and lice, as well as arachnid mites.
+Myxomatosis is transmitted primarily by hematophagic arthropods.
 The myxoma virus does not replicate in these arthropod hosts, but is physically carried by biting arthropods from one rabbit to another.
+In North America mosquitoes are the primary mode of viral transmission, and multiple species of mosquito can carry the virus.
+In Europe and Australia the rabbit flea is the primary means of transmission, with the virus able to survive 3–4 months in the flea.
+Transmission via the bites of flies, lice, and mites have also been documented.
+Outbreaks have a seasonal nature and are most likely to occur between August and November, but cases can occur year round.
 Seasonality is driven by the availability of arthropod vectors and the proximity of infected wild rabbits.

 The myxoma virus can also be transmitted by direct contact.
 Infected rabbits shed the virus in ocular and nasal secretions and from areas of eroded skin.
 The virus may also be present in semen and genital secretions.
 Poxviruses are fairly stable in the environment and can be spread by contaminated objects such as water bottles, feeders, caging, or people's hands.
 They are resistant to drying but are sensitive to some disinfectants.

 Pathophysiology

 A laboratory study in which European rabbits received intradermal injections of a South American strain of the myxoma virus demonstrated the following progression of disease.
 Initially the virus multiplied in the skin at the site of inoculation.
-Approximately 2 days following inoculation the virus was found in nearby lymph nodes, and at 3 days it was found in the bloodstream and abdominal organs.
-At approximately 4 days the virus was isolated from non-inoculated skin as well as from the testes.
-Slight thickening of the eyelids and the presence of virus in conjunctival fluid was detectable on day 5.
-Testicular engorgement was noticed on day 6.
+Approximately two days following inoculation the virus was found in nearby lymph nodes, and at three days it was found in the bloodstream and abdominal organs.
+At approximately four days the virus was isolated from non-inoculated skin as well as from the testes.
+Slight thickening of the eyelids and the presence of virus in conjunctival fluid was detectable on day five.
+Testicular engorgement was noticed on day six.